isabella232/adobe-io-console-extra-info/README.md

 * You should see the Project cards rendered as usual but each now has a "Created By:" label with a link to an Adobe ID.
 * Click on the link to get more information about the creator.
 ### Notes
-This feature does not work for Projects that were crated via API or third party tools.
-They will show `Created By: System`.
+This tool does not appear to work in all cases.
+Some Projects will show `Created By: System`.
+I'm not sure yet exactly why this is but seems to have something to do with the older created/modified projects.
 It also will not be able to pull information for Adobe accounts that have been removed from the organization.